tiago1820/dd_api/README.md

 I developed this project to apply my knowledge, gain experience, implement the new technologies I am learning, and because I am studying Reformed theology.

 ### Technical stuff?
-Utilizo Node, TypeScript, MySQL, MongoDB y Redis
+I use Node, TypeScript, MySQL, MongoDB and Redis.

 ### How can I contribute to the project?
 You can help maintain the project, my next goal is to deploy the project.